WELCOME Early Road Maps of Pennsylvania BOTTOM

 1892 ROAD AND TOWNSHIP MAP OF LANCASTER COUNTY, PENNSYLVANIA, published by The County Publishing Co., North Duke St., Lancaster, Pa; entered according to Act of Congress in the year 1892 by A. S. Johns and T. J. Hughes.
 Here is an example of a pre-auto road map in the form of a local county map.
 It is inset with an index of towns and looks similar to a map that might have appeared in a county atlas.
 The map folds into an attached gray heavy paper cover with the title above and below the vendor L. B. Herr, Books and Stationery, Lancaster, Pa.
 The main roads out of town are marked in red.
 Blank verso.
 Scale: 1" = ~1 mile.
 Size: 20 x 22 inches.

 1893 ROAD BOOK OF THE PENNSYLVANIA DIVISION, L.A.W., Seventh edition 1893.
 Based on the original edition compiled by Henry S. Wood, and revised and enlarged by the Road Book Committee of the Pennsylvania Division.
 As shown in this view inside is the alternative title LEAGUE OF AMERICAN WHEELMEN ROAD BOOK OF PENNSYLVANIA, NEW JERSEY, MARYLAND, AND DELAWARE, AND THE PRINCIPAL THROUGH ROUTES OF NEW YORK, CONNECTICUT, MASSACHUSETTS, RHODE ISLAND, AND VIRGINIA.
 Maccalla & Company, Printers, 237-9 Dock Street, Philadelphia.
-This is a booklet of about 250 numbered pages giving directions for about 170 different routes covering the states named.
-The information includes distance, material of road, grade and condition at best, turning directions.
+This booklet resembles the 1889 edition shown above.
 There are six maps attached to the back: Philadelphia, Fairmount Park, Pennsylvania, New Jersey, Maryland, and New York City.
 The larger maps are 7 x 12 inches and the smaller half that.
-The cover and pages resemble those shown in the 1895 book below.

 1898 PENNSYLVANIA ROAD BOOK -1898 - WESTERN SECTION, compiled by W. West Randall and Carl Hering of the Road Book Committee of the Pennsylvania Division, L.A.W. ( i. e.
 League of American Wheelmen, a bicycle club).
 This is an 84 page cloth cover book containing 71 pages of detailed road maps of Western Pennsylvania, a few pages with tours you can take (i.e. Waynesboro, Pa. to Natural Bridge, Va. etc.) and a town index.
 There is a similar book for the eastern section of the state, see 1900 in Road Maps.
 The maps cover the state from Harrisburg west with a scale of 1" = 5 miles.
 Stone (called winter) roads are shown in bold line, dirt (or summer) roads in lighter line.
 On the Map Image of a northwest part of the state, the dark lines are 'good summer roads', the dashed lines 'fair summer roads'; there are no 'winter roads' in this area.
 Rail lines are also shown, perhaps so the bike rider can get back home.
 Bicycle maps were a forerunner of automobile maps and were actually better than the early auto maps because they showed more detail and more care was taken in their preparation as they were made specifically for club members.
 Book size: 7.5 x 4.5 inches.